Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

     )
     ```

-    In Line 13, the center of the bin is calculated.
+    In Line 12, the center of the bin is calculated.
 This is $\hat{AoA}_{b}$ in [Equation 1](#equation_01).

-    In lines 14 - 19, we calculate the squared difference between each AoA and the its corresponding bin centre.
+    In lines 13 - 18, we calculate the squared difference between each AoA and its corresponding bin's center.
 We sum these squared differences and add it to $Q$.
 If the centre is close to the AoAs, $Q$ will not increase much.
 If the centre is far from the AoAs, $Q$ will increase significantly.

 4.  <h2>Sanity checks and return</h2>

-    ```py linenums="19"
+    ```py linenums="20"
     if np.sum(arr_aoas < bin_edges[0]) > 0:
         return np.nan, bin_edges
     if np.sum(arr_aoas > bin_edges[-1]) > 0: